spine/spine/README.md

 For documentation, usage, and examples, see: [spinejs.com](http://spinejs.com)

-The test suite also occasionsly can serve as useful examples.
+The test suite can also occasionsly provide useful examples.

 # Contributing